mrmarkuz/nethserver-omd/README.rst

 nethserver-omd
 ==============

-OMD is a monitoring system usable via web gui.
+OMD is a monitoring system based usable via web gui.
+One may use Nagios, Icinga or other monitoring cores.

 Installation
 ============